joshnguyen99/joshnguyen99.github.io/_pages/about.md

 News
 ======

+[10-11-2022] I made a [YouTube channel](https://www.youtube.com/channel/UCvseh-YyXwVCp4uuCMyky8w)!
+The first video is a [lecture on optimal transport](https://www.youtube.com/watch?v=3YFmaoCYSlc) I gave to the Advanced ML class at ANU.
+The slides are [here](/files/ANU_OT_Slides.pdf).

 [12-05-2022] I gave a talk on our [ICWSM 2022 paper](https://arxiv.org/abs/2203.16762) at the ANU's [AI, ML and Friends seminar](https://comp.anu.edu.au/ai-ml-friends).
 The slides can be found [here](/files/ICWSM22_MappingTopicsTalk_Long.pdf).

 [16-03-2022] Our paper, [_Mapping Topics in 100,000 Real-life Moral Dilemmas_](https://arxiv.org/abs/2203.16762), is accepted to [ICWSM 2022](https://icwsm.org/2022/index.html/)!
 The code can be found [here](https://github.com/joshnguyen99/moral_dilemma_topics) and data [here](https://doi.org/10.5281/zenodo.6791835).